Posted on Sunday 01 July 2018

 A distinct separation between a small business owner's personal and professional finances is absolutely paramount.
 According to Fundera , it is a common problem and something most entrepreneurs (Especially new ones) struggle with.

 Through the beginning phase of launching a business, many small business owners feel emotionally attached and devoted to what they're building.
+Some may even use their pension loans to further fuel the growth of their business.

 Which is great, but your money should be still organized and separated.
 Organization is one of the key aspects of business.
 After all, you don't want to lose money and the next thing you know, you are looking for loans (Very common with Canadian entrepreneurs).